 This does not mean that the program should ignore training and evaluating the officer in areas such as officer safety and investigative skills.
 We have all known an officer that would do more harm than good when they show up on your call.
 The last thing you want to do is hire “that guy” and not catch it in the field training when they can still be retrained or weeded out.
 But, I believe these types of officers will be readily apparent and the focus of the program should be on the policies and procedures.

-David Lemmer of the Deerfield, IL Police Department wrote an excellent article on his agency’s experience with field training lateral entry officers.
+David Lemmer of the Deerfield, IL Police Department wrote an excellent article on his agency’s experience with field training lateral entry officers. (update: The article has since been taken offline.
+If I can find another copy, I will link to it.)

 Overall, Lemmer writes that his department’s experiences were positive but they did discover several pitfalls.
 For example, Lemmer notes that lateral hires are often resistant to changing to new policies and procedures.
 He states that the resistance to change is proportional to the number of years of experience the lateral hire has.